New Brunswick Community College (NBCC) has announced changes to programs for the 2019-2020 academic year.

 Two new programs are being introduced at NBCC for 2019-2020.
 Automotive Technology (Saint John, Moncton) is a two-year diploma program designed to increase the skill level of graduates in areas of electronics, diagnostics and new automotive technology, such as hybrid and electric vehicles.
 Information Technology: Data Analytics is a post-graduate diploma that will be delivered beginning in January 2020 in a format that enables access to adult learners with backgrounds or employment in related fields.

 As part of a commitment to welcome more learners, NBCC is also introducing more flexible program offerings.

 “We recognize that having to come to a Campus all day may create a barrier for some prospective learners,” said Butler.
 “So we are addressing this through offerings such as a new Personal Support Worker program which will be delivered through a blended approach of online and in-person delivery on a part-time basis.”

-Throughout the year, NBCC monitors admissions as well as historic enrollment trends, labour market demand and industry needs.
+Throughout the year, NBCC monitors admissions as well as historic enrolment trends, labour market demand and industry needs.
 As a result of the most recent review, the following changes are being implemented in 2019-2020:

 Current students will not be impacted by these changes and will be able to complete their program as planned.

 “NBCC’s Recruitment team will work with future students impacted by these changes to help them identify other programs with available seats so that they can continue their plans to pursue an education at NBCC” explained Butler.